MechMindRobotics/mecheye_cpp_interface-archived/README.md

 	<< "Depth Image Size: " << camera.getDepthImgSize() << std::endl;
 ```

-Finally, we can set and get the value of a specific parameter, in this case, we choose exposure mode and time for color image:
+Finally, we can set and get the value of a specific parameter, in this case, we choose exposure mode and time for 2D image:

 ```c++
 std::cout << camera.setParameter("scan2dExposureMode",0) << std::endl;